 - Instead of contortions as a goal in themselves, we use knowledge of what is healthy movement and learn to apply to that to everything else you do.
 For example, how to reach arms up and get an actual stretch of the shoulder - without rounding or raising shoulders which is bad for the rotator cuffs, and without leaning the upper body backward which compresses and folds the lumbar spine and loses the intended shoulder stretch.
 Then we apply that to all moves, and then to reaching up at home and work.

-- Most of my class moves are taught standing and moving so you can practice your new healthier positioning during class.
+- Most of my class moves are taught standing and moving so you can practice your new healthier positioning during class to how you need it for real life wheen standing.
 Then you apply it the same way after class for all your other standing and moving, for injury and pain prevention during real life.

-- The moves we learn while sitting, directly incorporate how to change sitting in general all the time to healthier positioning.
+- The moves we learn while sitting, directly incorporate how to change the sitting you do in every day life to healthier positioning.